3shape/Communicate.Development/SampleWorkflow.md

 * 5.2) Using your client token, download the STL files from the Attachments list, by following the ”Href” link on every attachment of type ”stl”.

 It is very important to use the client token for this.
 The doctor’s token will not work because our system does not allow the doctor to download STL files.
-This requires special permission that we have granted your accounts.
+**This requires special permission that will be granted on a case by case basis.**

 [A2.1]: http://3shapeas.github.io/Communicate.Development/AuthenticationServiceReference.html#a2-token-requests-a21-get-token
 [U2.2]: http://3shapeas.github.io/Communicate.Development/UserServiceReference.html#u2-user-requests-u22-get-user